Frequently Asked Questions

 Q: What will the selection committee look for in a candidate?

-A: The BBLI selection committee is looking for Black individuals who through their experience and actions reflect alignment with Black Mothers’ Breastfeeding Association’s mission and values, exhibit work in the maternal child health field, and are committed to ensuring equitable systems of accountability in the field.
-It is our desire to attract a multitude of emerging, evolving and established leaders.
+A: The BBLI selection committee is looking for Black individuals who through their experience and actions reflect alignment with the Black Mothers’ Breastfeeding Association’s mission and values, exhibit work in the maternal child health field, and are committed to ensuring equitable systems of accountability in the field.
+It is our desire to attract a multitude of emerging, evolving, and established leaders.

 Q: What does the BBLI seek to achieve?

 A: As part of our commitment to advance equitable policies and practices, the BBLI intends to leverage leadership inherent in Black communities to improve birth and breastfeeding outcomes.